sunfishcode/eyra/README.md

 ```

 With that, `cargo build`, `cargo run`, `cargo test` (with Nightly) and so on
+with a `*-unknown-linux-gnu*` target work normally.

-work normally.
-Under the covers, it's using [Origin] to start and stop the
+Under the covers, it's using [Origin] to start and stop the program, [c-ward]
-program, [c-ward] to handle libc calls from `std`, and [rustix] to do the
+to handle libc calls from `std`, and [rustix] to do the printing, so it's
-printing, so it's completely implemented in Rust.
+completely implemented in Rust.

 ## Examples